 And he wrote on the tablets the words of the covenant—the Ten Commandments.

 So why was he so dismissive of the Big Ten?
 They came in the context of the Sinai Covenant (Ex.
 19), and then they were thundered from on high in Ex.
-20. In short, Paul, the ex-Pharisee, was eager to free Christians from that covenant (see, e.g., Gal.
+20. This covenant comes with wrath and death and curses for disobedience.
+In short, Paul, the ex-Pharisee, was eager to free Christians from that covenant (see, e.g., Gal.
 4:21-31.)

 After that overview, let’s get into some specifics.